mochi-hpc/mochi-doc/docs/source/installing.rst

    find_package(yokan REQUIRED)
    find_package(bedrock REQUIRED)

-To make cmake find Margo, Argobots, ABT-IO, or SSG, you can use cmake's PkgConfig module:
+To make cmake find Margo, Argobots, or ABT-IO, you can use cmake's PkgConfig module:

 .. code-block:: console